AlanLongfellow/Schrodinger_Solution/README.md

 # Solution to the Schrödinger Equation

-- A research codebase and document set for a very general solution of the time-dependent Schrödinger equation with arbitrary variable potential developed by Alan C. Longfellow.
+- A research codebase and document set for a very general solution of the time-dependent Schrödinger equation with arbitrary variable potential developed in the United States by Alan Clark Longfellow.
 - This repository aims to link formal paper(s) to all relevant proofs, supporting derivations, reproducible notebooks, reference implementations, and figure generation scripts to support community and peer reviewers.

 ## Claim (this v1.0 is deprecated as of 09/06/2025.
 Update to v2.0 pending formula validation):